Empress Myeongseong: Aftermath

-Gojong left the palace in 1896 and took refuge on 11 February for a year in the nearby armed Russian Legation where he remained safe with the Crown Prince until February 1897.
-Meanwhile, the third stage of the Gabo Reforms were hugely unpopular including because Korean men were ordered to cut off their topknots.
-By the time Gojong returned to the palace, the temporary ascendancy of Japanese interests (a pro-Japanese cabinet and the Japanese-instigated Gabo Reform) following the Sino-Japanese war and the assassination of the queen consort was over.
-This was because of popular anti-Japanese sentiment and the fact that the King had been in the effective control of the Russians.
+Gojong left the palace in 1896 and took refuge on 11 February for a year in the nearby armed Russian legation where he remained safe with the crown prince until February 1897.
+Meanwhile, the third stage of the Gabo Reform was hugely unpopular because Korean men were ordered to cut off their topknots.
+By the time Gojong returned to the palace, the temporary ascendancy of Japanese interests (a pro-Japanese cabinet and the Japanese-instigated Gabo Reform) following the Sino-Japanese War and the assassination of the queen was over.
+This was because of popular anti-Japanese sentiment and the fact that the king had been in the effective control of the Russians.
 In the longer term, these tensions resulted in Japan's victory in the Russo-Japanese War.
-In 1910, the Japan-Korea Annexation Treaty established Korea's status as a Japanese colony.
+The Japan–Korea Treaty of 1910 established Korea's status as a Japanese colony.
 This status lasted between 29 August 1910 and 15 August 1945.

 Proclaimed titles

 Book of funeral protocols for the 1897 cortege and procession.
 This is on display at the National Palace Museum in Seoul.

-On 6 January 1897, Gojong changed the queen consort's posthumous name to "Queen Munseong", and altered her funeral location to Hongneung.
-Officials advised that the name was too similar to King Jeongjo's Munseong temple name, therefore on 2 March 1897 Gojong changed the name to "Myeongseong".
-That name is not to be confused with Queen Myeongseong of the Cheongpung Kim clan, King Hyeonjong's wife.
+On 6 January 1897, Gojong changed the queen's posthumous name to "Queen Munseong", and altered her burial location to Hongneung.
+Officials advised that the name was too similar to King Jeongjo's posthumous name, therefore on 2 March 1897 Gojong changed the name to "Myeongseong".
+That name is not to be confused with Queen Myeongseong, the wife of King Hyeonjong.